jeffmm/rng_comparison/README.md

 make
 ```

-This will require a C++11 compiler and the GSL library installed somewhere where cmake can find it (like /usr/local/lib, etc).
+## Documentation

+By default, documentation will be built into the *build/documentation* folder in both html and latex using Doxygen (if it is available).

 ## Testing

-Running `ctest` or `make test` will run all unit tests (written using the header-only catch2 library) for each binary.
-If either of the tests fail, the unit test binaries themselves should be run with `./tests/test_<rng_name>` to see which unit test failed.
+To run unit tests, navigate to a fresh *build* folder and build the binaries in debug mode with `cmake -DCMAKE_BUILD_TYPE=Debug ..`, and the unit test binaries will build as well.
+Running `ctest` or `make test` will run all unit test binaries and report any failures.
+If any of the tests fail, the offending unit test binary should be run with `./tests/test_<rng_name>` to see which exact unit test failed, using the header-only Catch2 library.